 TDECU: Managing Risk And Compliance

 Back in the states two years later, Johnson took a job as corporate secretary for the board of directors of USAA.
-In 2020, however, he rejoined TDECU as chief administrative, legal, and diversity officer, and a year later moved into the role of president and CEO.
+In 2020, however, he rejoined TDECU as chief administrative, legal, and diversity officer.
+A year later, he moved into the role of president and CEO.

 With such a firm foundation in risk and compliance, it’s no surprise those functions are key pillars in TDECU’s organizational structure.
 In fact, Johnson says he has seen other organizations struggle with compliance and operational challenges and is applying their lessons learned to TDECU.